Senior Lecturer, English

-At Ohio State, Dr. Ryan is a pioneer in storytelling and visual narrative and has been nominated for two teaching awards, the Provost’s Award and the Alumni Award for Distinguished Teaching.
+Dr. Cathy Ryan (English) is a pioneer in digital storytelling and visual narrative.
+Her recent pedagogical work focuses on instructional redesign, equity and inclusion, agile learning, and sense of belonging.
+She was opening speaker for the University of Michigan’s Enriching Scholarship Conference (3 May 2021).
 She enjoys working in multidisciplinary settings where academic and non-academic partners reach across traditional boundaries.

-At Ohio State’s Max M. Fisher College of Business, Dr. Ryan helped shape the Fisher web presence and undertook new digital initiatives, acted as business communication specialist in support of core faculty, consulted with business partners, and founded Media Lab.
-She designed and taught a short course on business etiquette for Fisher’s MAcc and MBA students at the Center for International Business, Education, and Research (CIBER).
-She received the Honor Roll of Excellence Award from the Association of Professional Communication Consultants (Case Study: Ernst & Young Winning Partnership Proposal) about Ernst & Young LLP’s relationship with Honda of America Manufacturing.
-Well known as a guest speaker, Dr. Ryan facilitates one-on-one employee training and communication, as well as seminars and business workshops.
+Cathy worked as a communication specialist for more than a decade with Honors communities in the College of Business, where she also helped shape the Fisher web presence and undertook new digital initiatives, consulted with business partners, and founded Media Lab.
+She designed and taught a short course on business etiquette for MBA and MAcc students sponsored by the Center for International Business, Education, and Research (CIBER).
+She has received the Honor Roll of Excellence Award from the Association of Professional Communication Consultants and offers onsite and one-on-one communication training, as well as seminars and workshops.

-As a member of the Columbus-based drama collaborative, Women at Play, Dr. Ryan co-produced ten plays (Columbus Circle Critics Award for Innovation; two-time nominee for Greater Columbus Arts Council Artistic Excellence Award) with funding from The Columbus Foundation, Nationwide Insurance, The Ohio Arts Council, The Greater Columbus Arts Council, and The Hazelbaker Foundation.
+As a member of the Columbus-based drama collaborative, Women at Play, Cathy wrote and co-produced ten plays — Columbus Circle Critics Award for Innovation and two-time nominee for Greater Columbus Arts Council Artistic Excellence Award — with funding from The Columbus Foundation, Nationwide Insurance, The Ohio Arts Council, The Greater Columbus Arts Council, and The Hazelbaker Foundation.

-Dr. Ryan is a founding member of The Ohio State University’s http://Digital Arts and Humanities Working Group.
-Her recent projects include a stage play that explores Alzheimer’s (“A. H. and the Astrophysicist”) and sound and film project inspired by award-winning author and Ohio native, Sharon Creech.
-The scientific and cross-institutional Enigma Project forefronts research on vision and perception, brain plasticity (2-D/3-D), and special events—including tactile and multi-sensory gallery exhibitions and world premiere musical works that solve the riddle of Edward Elgar’s “Theme and Variations, Op.
+Projects include a stage play that explores Alzheimer’s (A. H. and the Astrophysicist) and proposal of the cross-institutional Enigma Project (NEH Public Humanities) that forefronts research on vision and perception (brain plasticity; 2-D/3-D) and public events, including tactile and multi-sensory gallery exhibitions and premieres of musical works that solve the riddle of Edward Elgar’s “Theme and Variations, Op.
 36” (“Enigma Variations”).
-Ryan and Dr. Elizabeth Newton (Director, Battelle Center, John Glenn College of Public Policy) are co-designing curriculum and activities to help students prepare for leadership and community engagement.
+Cathy and Liz Newton (Director, Battelle Center) have partnered on mentorship activities designed to help students develop leadership and engage in scientific and public policy research.

-Phi Beta Kappa; Digital Flagship Cohort, Comics Studies Working Group, Digital Arts and Humanities Working Group – The Ohio State University; and Editorial Review Board, International Journal of Business Communication.
+Phi Beta Kappa; Digital Flagship, Comics Studies Working Group, Digital Arts and Humanities Working Group – The Ohio State University; and Editorial Review Board, International Journal of Business Communication.